Download Case Study

-Over the years, the automotive industry has supplied a large number of our town’s citizens with a means for creating a happy living.
+Over the years, the automotive industry has supplied a large number of our town’s citizens a means for creating a happy living.
 Unfortunately, this economic driver wasn’t enough for the long term.
 Not long ago, Bellefontaine became one of many small towns across the country that succumbed to struggle.
-The town was existing on life support, and quite frankly, no one was sure what to do about it.
+The town was existing on life support, and quite

 Bellefontaine’s story is the story of so many small towns in our nation.
-As larger communities across the country continue to grow and expand economically, culturally, and technologically, small towns have found themselves in a state of crisis, and the reasons why are numerous, complicated, and intertwined.
+As larger communities across the country continue to grow and expand economically, culturally and technologically, small towns have found themselves in a state of crisis, and the reasons why are numerous, complicated and intertwined.

-perceive to be elsewhere.
+Industry, the historical economic driver in small towns, is becoming more difficult to attract and retain.
+While small towns were once a sound decision for industrial and manufacturing companies because of low costs and a plentiful workforce, today that isn’t always the case.
+Young people have been choosing to leave small towns en masse.
+A large portion of the population that is of working age have left their home towns for opportunities that they perceive to be elsewhere.
 Others have reached retirement age, and although they stay in their small towns to age in place, the increase in fixed incomes within the communities begins to lead buying decisions as well as what is offered for purchase by local businesses.
 The shift in local demographics and offerings plants the perception that new opportunities are minimal.
 More people leave.
 Population reduces.
 More businesses close.
 The rate of commerce begins to decline.
 The tax base declines, followed by a lapse in infrastructure upkeep.
 Schools decline, so young families don’t want to relocate there.
-New businesses don’t move in because of the lack of traffic and no plans for growth.
+New businesses don’t move in because the of the lack of traffic and no plans for growth.

-City leadership in small towns has been working hard to try to stop the bleeding and remedy the situation by zeroing in on economic development through the industry.
+City leadership in small towns has been working hard to try to stop the bleeding and remedy the situation by zeroing in on economic development through industry.
 Their plan is to attract the businesses that will bring new jobs to town and the people will come where employment is plentiful.
-Today, however, existing industry is having a difficult time filling its current leadership and workforce positions with qualified candidates.
+Today however, existing industry is having a difficult time filling its current leadership and workforce positions with qualified candidates.
 Their recruitment and retention issues are real, from executive leadership through general laborers.
 The pool of qualified workers has dwindled and those who are available don’t always have the right skills.

 Small towns are now in a position where they’re competing for market share.
 To survive, and eventually to win the interest and loyalty of a young and energized citizenry, they have to reposition themselves and create new opportunities and experiences.
-Even if it’s from the ground up.
+Even if it’s from the ground up

 Small Town Vision